Zoutelande, Riviera of Zeeland

 In the immediate vicinity of Zoutelande you can make wonderful hikes and cycling trips.
 Especially the area along the dunes is worth the effort.
 The region inside (and between) the dunes and the beaches is a wonderful scenic area including picturesque villages, farms, meadows, fields and little narrow polder roads.
 This region is also known as ‘the garden of Walcheren’.
 There are various cycling routes through the surrounding area.
 A footpath goes from Zoutelande to Vlissingen almost without interruption.
 Enough possibilities to discover the vicinity in a sporty way!

-- Visit the pleasant seaside resorts Domburg, Oostkapelle or the historic village of Veere with many attractions.
+- Visit the pleasant seaside resorts Domburg, Oostkapelle or the historic villages of Veere and Middelburg with many attractions.

 - Discover Walcheren through one of the many beautiful cycling, hiking, horse riding and skating trips.

 - Breath of fresh air during a long beach walk, the way to completely lose the tension of everyday life.

 - Belgium is nearby.